dell-asm/dell-force10/docs/README.markdown

 This module can be used to configure vlans, interfaces and port-channels on Dell Force10 switch.
 For example:

+#This creates a portchannel `128`, as per the values defined for various parameters in the above definition.
 node "force10.example.com" {
     force10_portchannel { '128':
       desc     => 'Port Channel for server connectivity',